 This Demonstration shows the phase equilibrium for a binary system of two partially miscible liquids, A and B. Because of the partial miscibility, vapor-liquid equilibrium (VLE), liquid-liquid equilibrium (LLE), and vapor-liquid-liquid equilibrium (VLLE) are present on the phase diagram.
 You can vary the mole fraction of component B and the heat added (location of the black dot).
 The heat added changes the temperature, except when at 77

 C, where all three phases are in equilibrium:

-), and a vapor (
+), and vapor (

 ).
-The relative amounts of each phase are determined from a mole balance.
-One phase must evaporate (or condense if removing heat) before the temperature increases (or decreases).
-The amount of heat added is used to illustrate the system behavior and to show how one point on the diagram at about 77
+At this temperature, one phase must completely evaporate (or condense if removing heat) before the temperature increases (or decreases).
+The amount of heat added is used to illustrate the system behavior and to show how at 77